Whomrx666/all-pkg-termux/README.md

 ## Instructions
 - **for using**:Follow the installation method as above and the script will automatically install all packages in Termux
+- **password**:You can fill in the new password that you will create there like registering

 ### Original Author
 <a href="https://github.com/Whomrx666"><img src="https://img.shields.io/badge/Original-Author-brightgreen.svg" alt=""/></a>